rikardoroa/AWS_PIPELINE_SNOWFLAKE/README.md

 ### 1. AWS CLI Installation

-The AWS CLI is essential for automatically managing credentials and configuring the environment.
-Follow the steps below for installation and configuration:
+The AWS CLI is essential for managing credentials and configuring the environment.
+Follow the steps below for installation:

-1. **Install AWS CLI**: Use Homebrew to install the AWS CLI:
+1. **Install AWS CLI**:
    ```bash
    brew install awscli
    ```

-2. **Verify Installation**: Confirm the installation and check the AWS CLI version:
+2. **Verify Installation**:
    ```bash
    aws --version
    ```

-3. **Windows Installation**: For Windows users, refer to the [AWS CLI Installation Guide for Windows](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+3. **Windows Installation**:
+   For Windows users, refer to the [AWS CLI Installation Guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

-4. **Terraform Environment Configuration**: Before running GitHub workflows for AWS resource creation with Terraform, complete the following steps:
+4. **Terraform Environment Configuration**:

    - **Check if the Bucket Exists**:
         ```bash
         aws s3api head-bucket --bucket your_bucket
         ```
-        If the response is: `An error occurred (404) when calling the HeadBucket operation: Not Found`, the bucket does not exist and can be created.
+        If you receive the error `An error occurred (404) when calling the HeadBucket operation: Not Found`, the bucket does not exist and can be created.

    - **Create DynamoDB Table for Terraform State Locking**:
         ```bash